Glavo/japp/README.md

 Work in progress:

 * Reimplement launcher in native language;
-  * The japp launcher's job is to find suitable Java, synthesize JVM options and class/module paths based on conditions.
+  * The japp launcher's job is to find suitable Java, synthesize JVM options, and class/module paths based on conditions.
     In the current prototype it is implemented in Java, which brings some limitations, I will rewrite it in native language in the future.
 * Implement a manager that manages a set of Java;
   * Now that the japp launcher will only scan Java from a fixed list of paths,